 If you’re new to inbound marketing and want to learn more about this approach to marketing before diving into customer personas, you can read our blog on Inbound Marketing and then come back to this one.

 When you sit down to write your buyer personas you may find yourself staring blankly at the computer screen wondering where to begin.
 No fear!
-At the end of this blog, we provide you a free Beginner’s Guide to Buyer Personas that also includes a Buyer Persona template.
-We have tried to make it so easy that you won’t have an excuse to put it off.
+At the end of this blog, we provide you a free Beginner’s Guide to Buyer Personas that also includes a buyer persona template.
+We’ve made it so easy that you won’t have an excuse to put it off…

-While both B2B and B2C businesses will benefit from buyer personas, this blog focuses on questions for the B2B business to consider.
-If you’re a B2C marketer, you’ll find many relevant tips that you can apply.
+While both B2B and B2C businesses will benefit from identifying their buyer personas, this blog focuses on questions for the B2B business to consider.
+If you’re a B2C marketer, you’ll also find many relevant tips that you can apply.

 - What are their personal demographics?